bayuat/DeepTopoNet/README.md

-# BedTopoCNN: Deep Learning for Bed Topography Estimation
+# DeepTopoNet: Deep Learning for Bed Topography Estimation

-This repository provides a PyTorch-based implementation of **BedTopoCNN**, a convolutional neural network designed for subglacial bed topography prediction using surface-derived features.
-The model leverages radar data, BedMachine-derived priors, and physics-aware loss terms to improve bed elevation reconstruction in regions with sparse observational data.
+This repository provides a PyTorch-based implementation of **DeepTopoNet**, a convolutional neural network designed for subglacial bed topography prediction using surface-derived features.
+The model leverages radar data, BedMachine-derived priors, and hybrid loss terms to improve bed elevation reconstruction in regions with sparse observational data.

 ## 🔧 Features